dell/omnia/docs/Installation_Guides/USING_PLAYBOOKS.md

 2. From __PLAYBOOK__ dropdown menu, select __platforms/jupyterhub.yml__ and launch the template to install JupyterHub playbook.
 3. From __PLAYBOOK__ dropdown menu, select __platforms/kubeflow.yml__ and launch the template to install Kubeflow playbook.

-__Note:__ When the Internet connectivity is unstable or slow, it may take more time to pull the images to create the Kubeflow containers.
+>> __Note:__ When the Internet connectivity is unstable or slow, it may take more time to pull the images to create the Kubeflow containers.
 If the time limit is exceeded, the **Apply Kubeflow configurations** task may fail.
 To resolve this issue, you must redeploy Kubernetes cluster and reinstall Kubeflow by completing the following steps:
-1. Complete the PXE booting of the head and compute nodes.
+>> 1. Complete the PXE booting of the head and compute nodes.
-2. In the `omnia_config.yml` file, change the k8s_cni variable value from calico to flannel.
+>> 2. In the `omnia_config.yml` file, change the k8s_cni variable value from calico to flannel.
-3. Run the Kubernetes and Kubeflow playbooks.
+>> 3. Run the Kubernetes and Kubeflow playbooks.

-**Note**: If you want to view or edit the `omnia_config.yml` file, run the following command:
+>> If you want to view or edit the `omnia_config.yml` file, run the following command:
-- `ansible-vault view omnia_config.yml --vault-password-file .omnia_vault_key` -- To view the file.
+>> - `ansible-vault view omnia_config.yml --vault-password-file .omnia_vault_key` -- To view the file.
-- `ansible-vault edit omnia_config.yml --vault-password-file .omnia_vault_key` -- To edit the file.
+>> - `ansible-vault edit omnia_config.yml --vault-password-file .omnia_vault_key` -- To edit the file.

-## Roles assigned to the compute and manager groups
+### Roles assigned to the compute and manager groups
 After **DeployOmnia** template is run from the AWX UI, the **omnia.yml** file installs Kubernetes and Slurm, or either Kubernetes or Slurm, as per the selection in the template on the control plane.
 Additionally, appropriate roles are assigned to the compute and manager groups.

 ## Add a new compute node to the cluster